ac6y/slac_exc/README.md

 source ~/.ssh/github_cr_token
 ```

+The next command automatically performs `make docker_login`, then pushes the image.
+You can use `make docker_login` alone to work with the registry manually.

-Push the image to the Github Container Registry:
+Push the image to the Github Container Registry

 ```
-make push
+make docker_push
 ```